NT-Lists/Docs/Jargon-File.md

 > This the anniversary of the day a user signed-up for or otherwise joined a service

+#### **CFBR**

+ > Commenting For Better Reach - meaning a strategy where users leave comments on posts to increase the post's visibility through the platform's algorithm

 #### **DAE**

  > Does Anyone Else - meaning a question to see if other people agree